Savory Jalapeno-Cheese Bread (Bread Machine Friendly)

 Learn when to toss the cheese into the dough, how much, which cheese reigns supreme, and even how to avoid an unexpected cheese eruption.
 Your bread machine is about to become the ultimate cheesy accomplice!

-2. Versatile Texture: Soft and tender, perfect for sandwiches or snacking.
+2. Soft, Versatile Texture: Great for slicing or snacking.

 Ingredients and Substitutions